 I AM GERMAN!

 I never cared much about my nationality AT ALL before I came to Japan.
-I might be writing more on this some other time.

 Usually I answer that kind of “question” in Japanese.